brononius/wasteScale/README.md

 @reboot root /diy/wasteScale/displayOffline.sh
 ```

-### 3. wiiBoard connection by blueooth
+### 3. wiiBoard connection
-Let you board be trusted to the raspberry Zero.
+Let your board be trusted to the raspberry Zero bluetooth.
 If this works out, you should only push the front button on your wiiboard to connect it.
 I don't have the issue that the button next to the batteries must be pushed.
 I works with the front button.
 I've noticed that I sometimes I need to push 3 time on the button, but it works.

 ```